Root Canal Treatment Bellingham

 What Should I Do Before a Root Canal?

-You’ll likely want to eat a healthy meal and avoid any alcohol and tobacco prior to your appointment.
+You’ll likely want to eat a healthy meal and avoid any alcohol and tobacco before your appointment.
 These products can disrupt the effects of the numbing agents, interfering with the safety and success of your treatment.
 Your dentist may recommend taking an over-the-counter pain reliever before coming into the office, as this can reduce any soreness when the anesthetic wears off.
 Be sure to rest well before and after your procedure, which can help your recovery process significantly.

 Can I Take Antibiotics Instead of Getting a Root Canal?